Reception 2022 - 2023

 - Please bring labelled waterbottles in daily.
 There is no need to bring in a snack as school provides this each morning and afternoon.

-- Later this year, children will bring home a weekly reading book linked to our reading scheme, which they should to read to you.
+- Most children will bring home a weekly reading book linked to our reading scheme, which they should to read to you.
 They should read the same book a few times, hopefully becoming more confident and more fluent each time.
 Please bring these in to school where they will be chaged every Thursday.

 - Homework is sent out on Fridays and should be completed and returned by the following Friday.
 Sometimes this might be on paper, other times it might be digitally through Class Dojo or Purple Mash.